freon4dsl/Freon4dsl/packages/webapp/src/left-to-do.md

 21. Message on server: "DeprecationWarning: In future versions of Node.js, fs.rmdir(path, { recursive: true }) will be removed.
 Use fs.rm(path, { recursive: true }) instead"

 DONE:
+2. The error list and search results should not have a number, or perhaps they should have some ID.
 4. Delete model functionality should be added.
 6. When an item is selected in the info panel (error or search result), the cursor should jump to the corresponding element.